 As I’ve mentioned the OVER() clause can be used to do aggregations with a SELECT statement without providing a GROUP BY or a sub-query.
 Leaving the arguments blank causes the OVER() to apply the aggregation across all rows of the query.

 Sweet!
 Cool!
 Awesome!
-Look at the four suits cheer this mighty knowledge.
-Well hold on, here’s the rub, this technique does not perform well at all.
+This is great!
+But, hold on, there’s a rub, this technique does not perform well at all.
 And by not well, I really mean that the reads go through the roof.
 I ran the above three statements and graphed the reads, CPU, and duration below for comparison.

-It should be pretty obvious that there are a few more reads with this usage of OVER(), so it isn’t something to go running out and putting into production.
+It should be pretty obvious that there are a few more reads with this usage of OVER(), so is something that needs to be used with caution.
+Make certain that the ease of the coding outweighs it’s impact on performance.

 First off, people are out there using this so other people need to be aware of the implications of using it.
-I wouldn’t run out and use this in my production application code and if I see it there I’m not going to let it stay there.
+I wouldn’t run out and start putting this into all of my code without having a good idea of it’s impact over time.

 On the other hand, though, I like to use this in management scripts and quick queries to get statistics from the server.
 It is a bit prettier than some of the alternatives and is a little quicker to write.